RevealBi/Documentation/en/developer/web-sdk/using-the-server-sdk/providing-credentials-datasources.md

 ## Code

 The first step is to create a class that implement __IRVAuthenticationProvider__ interface.
-Lets call it MyAuthenticationProvider.
-Here's a sample implementation:
+Here's a sample implementation, calling it MyAuthenticationProvider:

 ``` csharp
 public class MyAuthenticationProvider : IRVAuthenticationProvider